DeKalb–Peachtree Airport: Naval Air Station Atlanta

 Barracks constructed at the facility during the war became classrooms in late 1948 for Southern Technical Institute, a new engineering technology school created by Georgia Tech for former soldiers.
-Leased from the county by the United States Navy, the airport was converted from military to civilian use from 1957 to 1959.

 Naval Air Station Atlanta subsequently moved to Marietta on the south side of what is now called Dobbins Air Reserve Base.
-NAS Atlanta was ultimately closed by BRAC action in 2009.
+NAS Atlanta was ultimately closed by BRAC action in 2009, and became General Lucius D. Clay National Guard Center.

 Like NAS Atlanta, the Southern Technical Institute moved from PDK in 1958, to land donated by Dobbins, and it now operates as Southern Polytechnic College of Engineering and Engineering Technology, a part of Kennesaw State University.

-In 1973, PDK was the site of a Learjet crash, resulting in seven fatalities.
-It was determined that the crash resulted from "[t]he loss of engine thrust during takeoff due to ingestion of birds by the engines, resulting in loss of control of the airplane."
-The aircraft struck an apartment building and burned in a complex just south of the airport.
-Large flocks of birds were attracted to an adjacent DeKalb County landfill (operational in summer 1962 and finally closed in early 1975), which had become a flight safety issue long before the crash, after several minor bird strikes in the late 1960s and early 1970s.
+Commercial airport

+The airport was converted from military to civilian use from 1957 to 1959.

+In 2017, Ultimate Air Shuttle began operating commercial flights between PDK and Lunken Field in Cincinnati.
+Service was expanded to connect PDK with Charlotte Douglas International Airport in 2019.
+However, service was suspended in 2020 in response to the COVID-19 pandemic.